 There is also a growing tendency to frame note-taking through a consumer lens, where effectiveness is tied to specific tools or recommended setups.
 This shifts the focus away from the learning process itself and towards the tools being used.

-The effectiveness of a note-taking method is not just determined by how it works, but by whether it is realistically accessible.
+The effectiveness of a note-taking method is not just determined by how it works, but also by whether it is realistically accessible.

 Subject Matters